Health · Chronic Pain & Aging

 Linda’s first ninety days

-"This is what your body looks like when it has the raw material it's been missing." — Linda's rheumatologist at her three-month follow-up.
+“This is what your body looks like when it finally has the raw material it’s been missing,” said Linda’s rheumatologist at her three-month follow-up.

 She isn’t a special case.
 She’s the typical case for women her age who finally find a specialist willing to look at the upstream cause instead of treating each symptom in isolation.